dynamicwebpaige/machine-learning-with-r/README.md

 > "Machine learning is the next Internet." - Tony Tether, former director of DARPA

+> "They call me Dirichlet because all of my potential is latent and awaiting allocation." - [@ML_Hipster](http://www.twitter.com/ML_Hipster)

 -----
 ## Supervised Learning Algorithms
 ### Classification